-Aequus engaged Camargo in October 2016 to prepare for a pre-IND meeting with the FDA, expected by mid 2017 for AQS1301, in an effort to further define the clinical strategy for regulatory approval in the United States.
-It is expected that patches with the specifications derived from both POC studies will be manufactured and a clinical trial site will be established in the U.S. or Canada to conduct a study suitable to support a NDA 505(b)(2) submission.
-Aequus expects to engage a clinical contract research organization ("CRO") to complete the design and conduct of these trials.
+In parallel to both Proof of Concept clinical programs, Aequus engaged Camargo in October 2016 to prepare for a pre-IND meeting with the FDA, expected early 2018 for AQS1303, in an effort to further define the clinical strategy for regulatory approval in the United States.
+It is expected that patches with the specifications derived from both POC studies will be manufactured and a clinical trial site will be established in the U.S. or Canada to conduct a study suitable to support an NDA 505(b)(2) submission.
+Aequus expects to engage a third-party partner to complete the design and conduct of these trials.